 - Plugins must have dedicated Git repositories. vim-flavor does not support other version control systems.
 This is an intentional design.
 Because:

-- Plugins must follow the versioning policies of RubyGems and have "version"
+- Plugins must follow Semantic Versioning 2.0.0 and have "version"

 tags in their repositories.
 For example, if there is the version 1.2.3 of